Life-threatening emergencies on the river:

 Reach(es) | Lower Pool |

-Mariners are advised that on or around the 16th October 2024, and for a period of two months, the Tideway Tunnel Combined Sewer Outfall (CSO) at the King Edward Memorial Park site will be diverted to the river.
+Mariners are advised of the continued interim operation of the Tideway Tunnel Combined Sewer Outfall (CSO) at the King Edward Memorial Park site.

-During this period the CSO may discharge rain-water and untreated sewage into the river whenever there is, or has recently been, rain in the local catchment area.
-The discharge amount and velocity will vary, but during a storm this could be up to 6 knots, lessening the further from the outfall you are (example modelled flow velocities are included at the end of this Notice).
+The CSO may discharge rain-water and untreated sewage into the river whenever there is, or has recently been, rain in the local catchment area.
+The discharge amount and velocity will vary, but during a storm this could be around 6 knots, lessening further from the outfall.
+Lower powered and less manoeuvrable vessels should be aware of the possibility of cross currents and adjust their passage accordingly (example modelled flow velocities are included at the end of this Notice).
 Manoeuvrable motorised vessels travelling within the navigable channel will likely feel little effect.

 The approximate location of the CSO on the King Edward site is shown in red on the chartlet below.

-A set of warning lights will be mounted vertically in front of a black backboard on the cofferdam above the CSO.
-The lights will flash a yellow alternating 1 second pattern, visible day and night from 045° to 315° at a range of up to 200m, whenever the CSO is discharging or likely to discharge.
-Tideway advise the lights will activate approximately 8 minutes before any discharge will occur.
+A set of warning lights will be mounted vertically in front of a black backboard above the CSO.
+The lights will flash a yellow alternating 1 second pattern, visible day and night at a range of up to 200m, whenever the CSO is discharging or likely to discharge.

 CSO discharge alerts and warnings will be broadcast by London VTS on Ch 14.
-Additionally, the live status of each CSO (not including Putney) is available on the PLA website.
+Additionally, the live status of each CSO is available on the PLA website: https://pla.co.uk/cso-status

 Routine VTS broadcasts will also include a warning if Tideway inform us there is a likelihood there will be a discharge within the next hour from the site.